 No More Non-Compliance!

-The note addresses situations in which taxpayers have underreported their tax obligations.
+The note addresses situations in which taxpayers have underreported their obligations to SARS.
 The clarification on this penalty system strives to encourage and maintain uniform and fair treatment of taxpayers while discouraging actions that lead to non-compliance.

 What To Know About INR129